commercetools/merchant-center-application-kit/README.md

      CTP_INITIAL_PRODUCT_KEY=<your-project-name> # the name of any project you have access to on prod/stage
    ```

-   > In the vscode filetree or the terminal, change `.env.local.template` filename to `.env.local`

 3. Build and run the application kit

    > In a new terminal window, navigate to the project root directory - `/merchant_center_application_kit` - and run: